dthfan2007/RustNoteApp/docs/documentation.md

 On the eighth day I was working from home.
 I was able to implement User Login / Registration after dealing with it for some time.
 Then I had to fix a problem where _all_ notes would be shown to every user once they've logged in.
 I fixed it by modifying how notes are stored.
 Now every user has their own folder with the 3 files in it.
 This means that the size of the storage goes up slightly, but it was the only way that came to mind fairly quickly.
 Deleting a note is now also stored in a context menu that pops up on right click, and not just always available as a button.

+\newpage

 ## Day 9: 20.06.2025

 Day 9 was an additional day that I got to work on my project on, as school got cancelled.
 I redesigned a few things in the app, although you can't really see that much of it because it is mainly just minor adjustments in the layout.
 I want to add a few different color schemes at some point, but I don't know how hard that might be to implement.
 I also split my code even further, as my `main.rs` file got pretty long.
 Now I use 9 files instead of the old 3.
 Weirdly enough, the decision on _how_ to split the files itself was more complicated than the splitting of the files itself.

+## Day 10: 23.06.2025

+Day 10 was another day that was mostly spent on the documentation.
+I read through my `crypto.rs` file again, as that contains a fair amount of code that I just don't understand fully.
+After reading through the entire file and trying to understand all of the code by various means, I tried my best at documenting the whole process more in-depth than it has been so far.
+For the remainder of the afternoon, I documented my most important functions and added their code snippets to my appendix.
+This process took quite some time, as I had to look at every function again to decide which ones I want to document and which ones I will leave out.

+## Day 11: 24.06.2025

+Day 11 was a really productive day, as the feeling of "I don't know if I'm really going to be able to finish everything" has started to kick in.
+I worked on implementing Keyboard Shortcuts, which took surprisingly little time.
+After that, I worked on exporting the files to `.txt` format, which turned out to be a little more annoying than I expected, not because it was difficult to implement, but because it just didn't work for 30 minutes, and then suddenly - without changing _anything_, it just worked.
+In the afternoon I updated my glossary and added terms, which I have used in this documentation and I feel like they could need some further explanation.

 \newpage